-Туре Field Description Operational Communication between AP and controller over port 13910 is blocked by the firewall For proper communication between the AP and the controller, ensure that Port 13910 is open in the firewall.
+Туре Field Description Operational Backup tunnel established to Extreme Campus Controller To improve resilience and reduce the outage interval associated with a failover event in a High- Availability setup.
+Access points establish session tunnels to both peers in a High-Availability Pair.
+Operational AP acknowledgment message APs send an acknowledgment message for each configuration update.
+A missing configuration acknowledgment message from an AP can indicate a connectivity issue.
+Operational Communication between AP and controller over port 13910 is blocked by the firewall For proper communication between the AP and the controller, ensure that Port 13910 is open in the firewall.
 Note: When the AP is more than one hop away, setting the default route via the Management port can also block communication between an AP and the controller.
 Operational AP connection to primary controller In the event of an unexpected release of APs, check your network connectivity between APs and the controllers for possible interruptions.
 Operational Adoption rules did not successfully assign APs to site Consider the following when configuring adoption rules for AP site assignment: The selected AP Profile must match the AP hardware type.
 The regulatory domain of the AP must match the Country setting for the site.
-For more information, see Adding or Editing Adoption Rules on page 255.
+For more information, see Adding or Editing Adoption Rules on page 261.
 Operational High Availability Configuration High Availability connectivity status.
 Verify your High Availability configuration.
-See Availability on page 335.
+See Availability on page 341.
 Operational High Availability Synchronization High Availability connectivity status with synchronization message.